markjaquith/WP-Stack/README.md

 ### Some Other Useful Tasks

-If you're using [WordPress Bareboner][wpbareboner], you can perform remote backup and maintenance tasks with the following commands:
+If you're using [WordPress Barebones][wpbarebones], you can perform remote backup and maintenance tasks with the following commands:

 * `cap {staging|production} util:backup_application`: Zips and saves all application files to `:application_backup_path`.
 * `cap {staging|production} util:backup_db`: Performs a mysqldump of the WordPress database and saves it to `:wpdb[stage][:backups_dir]`.